Vitalos logo

 High

-Optimal: 0.21 - 0.28
+Optimal: 0.194 - 0.326

-Plateletcrit is the volume occupied by platelets in the blood.
-It is used to assess platelet production and function.
+Thrombocrit (PCT) is the percentage of total blood volume occupied by platelets.
+It is related to platelet mass and count.

 Complete Blood Count